Tigers vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- In 10 games as the underdog over the last 10 matchups, the Tigers have a record of 1-9.
+- In 10 games as the underdog over the last 10 matchups, the Tigers have posted a mark of 1-9.

-- In their last 10 matchups with a total posted by oddsmakers, the Tigers and their foes are 3-7-0 when it comes to hitting the over.
+- In their last 10 games with an over/under, the Tigers and their opponents have combined to eclipse the total four times.

-- The Tigers have not covered the spread in any of their most recent 10 games (three of those games had a runline).
+- The Tigers have a 1-3-0 record against the spread over their previous 10 matchups (bookmakers set runlines in four of those games).

 Discover More About This Game